polyphony-chat/docs/docs/Protocol Specifications/core.md

 ##### 3.2.3.8 Heartbeat and heartbeat ACK events

 The heartbeat event is sent by the client to the server to keep the WebSocket connection alive.
-The payload for the heartbeat event is a "minified number list".
+The payload for the heartbeat event is a minified number list.
 Minified number lists are a JSON object with the fields `from`, `to`, and `except`.
 The `from` and `to` fields are strings representing a range of numbers.
 The `except` field is an array of strings representing numbers that are not included in the range.